 Q. How will the talks run?

 A. We have two tracks at the conference and we will also run workshops on various language-related topics.
 There will also be a language practice area for participants to use their languages with others.

 Q. What do I get for my ticket?

-A. You get he live experience of being at the conference.
+A. You get the live experience of being at the conference.
 That time with hundreds of likeminded people makes the conference special.
 You get to interact with the speakers in person.
 You get face time with our sponsors, who have stalls at the event.
-You also get a bag with some goodies and lunch on both days.
+You also get a bag with some goodies.

 Q. What about accommodation?
 Do you have discounts?

-A. Yes, we have the following hotels offering discounts for our participants over the three days of the conference.
-These offers are limited by date (10th September 2018) and by number of rooms.
+A. Yes, we have the following hotels offering discounts for our participants over the days of the conference.
+These offers are limited by date (check the cut off dates for each option) and by number of rooms.
 If none of these options works for you, then please do make your own arrangements.

-Q. Can I sign up for a Slovene course at the time of the conference?
+Q. Can I sign up for a Japanese course at the time of the conference?